 - Amenity kits exist for a reason.
 Eye masks, plush pillows, and noise-canceling headphones aren’t fluff.
 They help cue your body that it’s bedtime.

 When you book directly through us at Business-Class.com, those upgrades often cost far less than what you’d pay through the airlines — especially when you’re flexible on travel dates or open to alternate airports.
 The value?
 Unmatched — particularly when arriving rested means hitting the ground running.
+For those traveling for sports or physical activities, arriving well-rested can also help maintain optimal athletic performance.

 Flying economy?
 Then be deliberate: bring your own sleep kit, avoid screens after dinner, and opt for bulkhead or exit row seats for extra room.